Royal Academy of Fine Arts, Brussels: Resurgence under François-Joseph Navez

 In 1876, the Academy moved to the school buildings on the Rue du Midi/Zuidstraat, in what was the former Bogards' convent, which had meanwhile served as an orphanage.
-The architect Victor Jamaer was able to link the whole school in the limited space of the existing ensemble.
-The facade was redesigned in the neoclassical style.
-Until today the academy is there.
-From 5 January 1889 women were also allowed to participate in a class for advanced students.
-(Note: In Europe, moved away at this point from the social point of view, that the women were assigned to the amateurism.
-With this opening, they gained the right to be recognized as full-fledged artist.
+The architect Victor Jamaer managed to incorporate the entire school within the limited space of the existing ensemble.
+On that occasion, the façade was redesigned in the neoclassical style.
+The Academy remains there to this day.
+From 5 January 1889, women were also allowed to participate in a class for advanced students.
+(Note: At this point, Europe moved away from the social perspective that women were assigned to amateurism.
+With this opening, they gained the right to be recognised as full-fledged artists.
 The term can be seen in the sense of Friedrich Schiller and Johann Wolfgang von Goethe.)
-At the end of the 19th century, was the founding of the modern LUCA Campus Sint-Lukas Brussels, a strong competition.
-Meanwhile, ARBA is one of the 16 art schools of the French Community of Belgium.
-Under the director Charles van der Stappen, the doctrine came to this university to an even greater prestige.
-Even literature and photography were part of the training offer.
+At the end of the 19th century, the modern LUCA Campus Sint-Lukas Brussels was founded, a strong competition.
+Under the direction of Charles van der Stappen, the Academy gained even greater prestige.
+The training offer at that time even included literature and photography.

-In the European art scene around the turn of the century, Brussels drew forth in addition to his training center in the shadow of Paris.
-(Note: The Salon at Paris had reached its zenith at the time and thus lost its leading role.)
-Since 1889, Brussels was the uncrowned capital of Art Nouveau, especially in architecture, which had its triumphal procession through Prof. Victor Horta.
-(Note: In the architecture the flow of eclecticism must not be ignored, which is a combination of Neo-classicism and Art Nouveau.
-In Brussels the facades of new buildings got this architectural design, too.
+In the European art scene around the turn of the 20th century, Brussels drew forth as a training centre in the shadow of Paris.
+(Note: The Salon in Paris had reached its zenith at the time and thus lost its leading role.)
+Since 1889, Brussels had been the uncrowned capital of Art Nouveau, especially in architecture, which had its triumphal procession through Prof. Victor Horta.
+(Note: In architecture, the flow of eclecticism must not be ignored, which is a combination of neoclassicism and Art Nouveau.
+In Brussels, the façades of new buildings adopted this architectural design, too.
 Even abroad, this style has been taken by architects and builders as a model for their projects.
-The far eastern building is the surviving water tower of Breslau, Schlesien.
-In Belgium belonged such well-known names like Paul Picquet, Jean Baes, Fernand Conrad, Henri Beyaert and Paul Hankar to the most influential architects.)
-The Academy managed the step to another center of the avant-garde in the panel painting.
-From the Academy and its students went influence on the development of Realism, Symbolism, Impressionism, Neo-Impressionism, Post Impressionism and the newly incipient Expressionism.
-These were all precursors of Modern Art.
+Among the most influential architects in Belgium were Paul Picquet, Jean Baes, Fernand Conrad, Henri Beyaert and Paul Hankar.)
+The Academy managed the step to another centre of the avant-garde in panel painting.
+The Academy and its students went on to influence the development of Realism, Symbolism, Impressionism, Neo-Impressionism, Post-Impressionism and the newly incipient Expressionism.
+These were all precursors of modern art.